 To learn more about REDCap please visit: REDCap

-Children's National has designed an Invesitgator and Study Team toolkit to guide Children's National research teams through various administrative and regulatory policies and procedures related to the submission, review, and approval of clinical trial research.
+Children's National hospital has designed an Invesitgator and Study Team toolkit to guide Children's National research teams through various administrative and regulatory policies and procedures related to the submission, review, and approval of clinical trial research.
 The goal of this toolkit is to assist with navigating the review and approval process as quickly and efficiently as possible.

 Additionally, the CTSI-CN has also developed an addendum toolit that includes additoanl regulatory resources.